 Ryan D. Dreveskracht

 Ryan’s practice focuses on representing businesses and tribal governments in public affairs, gaming, taxation, and energy development.
-A former U.S. District Court law clerk, Ryan has an eye towards the inner-workings of the federal courts and complex litigation.
+He is also devoted to defending individuals’ constitutional rights and handles civil rights and intentional tort cases from around the United States.
+A former U.S. District Court law clerk, Ryan has an eye towards the inner-workings of the federal courts, complex litigation, and trial practice.
 He writes prolifically about matters critical to Indian country, and has published in numerous peer-reviewed journals and law reviews.
-In 2013, he was named a “Rising Star” by the Super Lawyers rating service and Seattle Met Magazine.
+Ryan currently serves as the Tribal Court Litigation Chair of the American Bar Association’s Business & Corporate Litigation Committee; is a member of the WSBA’s Trial Advocacy Program Steering Committee; and is a Trustee on the WSBA’s Indian Law Section.
+He is also an Assistant Editor of the ABA’s Affiliate magazine and the National Lawyer’s Guild Law Review.
+He has been named a “Rising Star” by the Super Lawyers rating service and Seattle Met Magazine from 2013-15.

 Washington State Bar Association

 University of Washington (LLM)

 Forfeiting Federalism: The Faustian Pact with Big Tobacco, 18 Rich.
 J.L. & Pub.
 Int.
 291 (2015).